The Gromov width of Bott-Samelson varieties: Lower bound

 We are now ready to state Kaveh's result which is a consequence of the following theorem.

 \begin{theorem}[{\cite[Section 4.2]{LMS13}}] Let $(X,\omega)$ be a proper connected symplectic toric $2n$-dimensional manifold equipped with a momentum map.
 Suppose there exists a $n$-dimensional simplex of size $\kappa$ contained in the momentum image.
-Then the Gromov-width of $(X,\omega)$ is at least $\kappa$. \end{theorem}
+Then the Gromov width of $(X,\omega)$ is at least $\kappa$. \end{theorem}